 With some effort, getting a suitable number of testers is not very difficult, but you will rarely get enough to segment and choose a representative sample.
 Testers are first recruited from the app's active users if there are any, then through reaching out to communities of beta testers or early adopters on sites like Reddit and Twitter.
-There are also sites that connect makers to early adopters and testers like Beta Family, where they can find testers.
+There are also sites that connect makers to early adopters and testers, where they can find testers.

 For small companies with small user bases, the number of beta testers is usually somewhere between 50 and 200 testers.